'We'll Figure This Out': A Trip with Tim Duncan to Help Save the Virgin Islands

 After the food distribution, Duncan and his team take off for the airport, where they're expecting another shipment of supplies.
 The flight had been scheduled for the day prior, but St. Croix's airport had lost power so the plane was grounded in San Juan, Puerto Rico, for the night.
 Driving around St. Croix now, Duncan eyes the devastation all around him anew.

 He sees members of the military setting up floodlights.
-He sees aluminum siding stacked up in front of houses and buildings missing walls, and FEMA-stamped blue tarps hanging on those that lack roofs.
+He sees aluminum siding stacked up in front of houses, buildings missing walls and FEMA-stamped blue tarps hanging on those that lack roofs.
 He sees hospitals shuttered—the Department of Defense is setting up field facilities to assist until the medical centers are restored.
-Streetlights are out and driving would be more dangerous if so many cars weren’t stalled on roadsides, rusting idly or damaged by debris.
-Portions of the roads are like swimming pools.
-If they are still standing, trees resemble battered fighters in the final round of a championship bout, battered and bruised.
-Businesses offer hand-written signs like “We Have Ice” or simply, “We Open.”
-The Home Depot’s marquee has been reduced to THE OME DE.
-A church sign warns: “Repent.
+Street lights are out and driving would be more dangerous if so many cars weren't stalled on roadsides, rusting idly or damaged by debris.
+Portions of roads are like swimming pools.
+If they are still standing, trees resemble battered fighters in the final round of a championship bout: battered and bruised.
+Businesses offer hand-written signs like "We have ice" or simply, "We open."
+The Home Depot's marquee has been reduced to THE OME DE.
+A church sign warns: "Repent.
 Sin no more.
-Jesus is coming soon.”
+Jesus is coming soon."

 And even though this is all happening on U.S. territory and to U.S. citizens, the outcry has been faint.